Abu-Waqaas/FIFA-WORLD-CUP-1930-2018/README.md

 ## Data  Preparation / Transformation

 The data were cleaned using Power Query in Microsoft Excel and also a new column was created in the process of cleaning and transformation.
-In the Matches sheet, some columns were removed, because we don't really need them and a column was also added, which is the column for home and away win was created using the one of the Excel function = IFS (Home team goal> Away, "H", Home team goal < Away team goal, "A", Home team goal = Away team goal, "D")
+In the Matches sheet, some columns were removed, because we don't really need them and a column was also added, which is the column for home and away wins, and it was created using one of the functions in Microsoft Excel, which is = IFS (Home team goal> Away, "H", Home team goal < Away team goal, "A", Home team goal = Away team goal, "D")

 ### Analysis
 The data was analysed using Microsoft Power BI, different visuals were used in the analysis processes e.g Bar chart, Pie Chart, Images,  Table, Card etc.